LamiaT/Image-Processing---Python-Implementations/README.md

-# Image-Processing---Algorithms---Python-Implementations
+# Image-Processing---Python-Implementations

-This is a repository for my Python implementation of several algorithms used in Image Processing.
+This is a repository for Image Processing in Python.